 We first measure the accuracy of the matrix translation method using the same test described by Mikolov et al. (2013a).
-The purpose of these tests is two-fold: i) verifying that the data used and implementation of the technique reproduces what is expected, and ii) quantifying how much sentiment is preserved with low translation accuracy (by explicitly noting the poor accuracy of the translation).
+The purpose of these tests is two-fold: i) verifying that the data used and implementation of the technique reproduces what is expected, and ii) to quantify how much sentiment is preserved with low translation accuracy (by explicitly noting the poor accuracy of the translation).
 The data used is described in section 2.1.
 Table 2 shows the effect of training size (number of words) on the accuracy of the translation matrix method.
 As expected (and previously shown by Mikolov et al. (2013a)), the translation accuracy increases with more training examples, as shown in Figure 2.
-The data and methods used in this work are further validated as the translation accuracy results closely approximate those of Mikolov et al. (2013a), with English-Spanish translational accuracy achieving 35% and 48% accuracy for P@1 and P@5 respectively when compared to the original 33% and 51%.
-This concordance is further validation of the method.
 It is also interesting to note that Chinese, which is less like English than Spanish is, also suffers a lower translation score across both categories.
 However, we see that this large drop is not represented significantly in later portions.